tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/购买指南/计费方式/计费示例_intl_en.md

 ## VOD Traffic Usage Estimation
 ### Example
-User A, who runs a video website platform, needs to estimate the traffic consumption for accelerated playback of a video via VOD console.
+User A, who runs a video website platform, needs to estimate the traffic consumption for accelerated playback of a video via VOD.
 The details are as follows:

 - Viewers: 100
 - Duration: 1 hour